 Here are our thoughts on the current state of the Brooks Robinson card market, and whether he makes for a viable investment option in 2022 and beyond.

 Graded cards from the 1950’s don’t tend to come cheap, and the same goes for rare autos.
 For a more affordable option, check out ungraded versions, but be wary of any fakes.

 Either the 2017 dual auto or the 1957 RC would be our pick given the scarcity of the former, and the age and popularity of the latter.

 Robinson is a safe investment option, as a long retired Hall of Famer who was elected way back in 1983.
 (His nickname was “The Human Vacuum Cleaner,” such was his defensive prowess.)

-Collectors and investors tend to like vintage options from the 1950’s, and it’s hard to do better than a player like Robinson who set multiple records, and has a single RC.
+Collectors and investors tend to like vintage options from the 1950’s.
+It’s hard to do better than a player like Robinson who set multiple records, and has a single RC.

 You’re unlikely to lose out with the rarest cards listed above, especially if you stick with anything wrapped in a PSA sleeve.